AerollingOverDeepBlueSeas/ip/README.md

 - `event DESCRIPTION /from START /to END` : Adds an Event task with a start [yyyy/mm/dd] and end [yyyy/mm/dd] time.
 - `delete INDEX` : Deletes the task at the specified index.
 - `find KEYWORD` : Finds tasks containing the given keyword.
+- `help` : Shows link to the User Guide page.
 - `bye` : Tete saves existing tasks and closes.

 Refer to the **Features** section below for details on each command.